Changissnz/nu_merchant_principal/README.md

 offendor.
 But the opposition does not manage to formulate better tactics out of their strategy.
-So for proceeding points of contact, they oppose with their original mechanisms, but with a disheveled balance that has already ensured them lower potential of performance.
+So for proceeding points of contact, they oppose with their original mechanisms, but with a disheveled and declining balance that has already ensured them lower potential of performance.